tii-qfoundry/PDK_QFoundry/README.md

 # QFoundry 2D - PDK
 TII QFoundry standard PDK for superconductive qubit fabrication.
-The KLayout PDK lasyout tools are built on top of KQcircuits circuit package.
+The KLayout PDK layout tools are built on top of KQcircuits circuit package.

 ## Design Guide
 The qfoundry microfabrication is a single layer superconductive aluminum manufacturing process with medium and high resolution lithography steps.
 The high resolution lithography is used **only** for josephson jucntion micro-fabrication, but under specific conditions can be used for the manufacturing of transmon capacitors and resonators.
 The superconductive layer is a low kinetic inductance Aluminum (Al) in a float-zone intrinsic Silicon substrate with no cladding.
 Metallization is done through ebeam evaporation of high purity aluminum.